20 Best Calf Exercises For Mass and Strength

 3. Stand with your feet shoulder-width apart and your toes pointing forward.

-4. Keeping your core engaged and your back straight, lift your heels off the ground by pushing through the balls of your feet.
+4. Lift your heels off the ground by pushing through the balls of your feet.

 5. Rise as high as possible onto your toes, feeling a strong contraction in your calves.

-6. Hold the top position for a moment, then slowly lower your heels back down to the starting position, allowing your calves to stretch.
+6. Hold the top position for a moment, then slowly lower your heels back down to the starting position.

 Tips